Bauhaus (band): Post-Bauhaus careers and solo projects

-After Bauhaus disbanded, the members of the band moved on to various solo work.
-Murphy worked briefly with bassist Mick Karn of Japan in the band Dalis Car, before going solo with such albums as 1986's Should the World Fail to Fall Apart, 1988's Love Hysteria and 1989's Deep.
-Ash had already started Tones on Tail with Bauhaus roadie Glen Campling as a side project in 1982; after Bauhaus broke up, Kevin Haskins joined the group, and the trio released an album and several EPs before breaking up after a 1984 American tour.
+After Bauhaus disbanded, the members of the band began solo work.
+Murphy worked briefly with bassist Mick Karn of Japan in the band Dalis Car before embarking on a solo career with albums such as Should the World Fail to Fall Apart (1986), Love Hysteria (1988) and Deep (1989).
+Ash had already started Tones on Tail with Bauhaus roadie Glen Campling as a side project in 1982.
+After Bauhaus disbanded, Kevin Haskins joined the group and the trio released an album and several EPs but disbanded after a 1984 American tour.
 During this time, David J released two solo albums and collaborated with other musicians, recording two albums with the Jazz Butcher, and also with comics writer/spoken-word artist Alan Moore in the short-lived band the Sinister Ducks.

-During a discussion about the state of their projects at the time, Ash and David J began talking about reforming Bauhaus.
-All four band members arranged a rehearsal, but Murphy failed to show up on the scheduled day.
-The other three band members rehearsed regardless, and were inspired by the chemistry they had as a trio.
-As a result, Ash and the Haskins brothers formed Love and Rockets in 1985.
-Love and Rockets scored a US hit four years later with "So Alive".
-The band broke up in 1999 after seven albums.
-Both Ash and David J released solo albums during the Love and Rockets years; Murphy contributed backing vocals to David J's 1992 single "Candy on the Cross".
+The former members of Bauhaus planned to reform and arranged a rehearsal, but Murphy failed to appear on the scheduled day.
+However, the other three band members rehearsed and were inspired by the chemistry that they developed as a trio, leading to the formation of Love and Rockets in 1985.
+Love and Rockets released several highly acclaimed albums and penetrated the American charts with "So Alive" in 1989.
+The band dissolved in 1999, briefly reunited for a festival tour in 2009 and then reunited in 2023.
+Both Ash and David J released solo albums during the Love and Rockets years, and Murphy contributed backing vocals to David J's 1992 single "Candy on the Cross".